Disinfecting coronavirus (TN44)23 November 2020

 Chlorine works well in swimming pools as long as the target concentration is maintained.
 The time taken to inactivate microbiological hazards depends on the nature of the organism.
-E.coli, which is found in human and animal faces in large numbers, is very sensitive to chlorine and is killed within seconds.
+E.coli, which is found in human and animal faeces in large numbers is very sensitive to chlorine and is killed within seconds.
 Parasites such as Cryptosporidium and Giardia are much more resistant and can survive for days.
 For this reason it is important that a combination of pool management strategies are used including disinfection, filtration and coagulation.

 Cleaning and disinfection frequency